HttpRafa/atomic-cloud/docs/features/api.md

-# Powerful APIs
+# Robust APIs

-1. To enable communication between servers, the cloud has a channel system.
-For example, data can be sent from the game servers to the lobby via channels.
+1. The cloud infrastructure includes a sophisticated channel system to facilitate seamless communication between servers.
+For instance, game servers can transmit data to the lobby servers through these channels, ensuring efficient and reliable data flow.
-2. It also has API to start servers and move players.
+2. Additionally, the API suite provides functionalities to initiate server instances and manage player transitions between servers, enhancing the overall gaming experience and operational efficiency.